CatCuddler/Game/README.md

 Additionally use --vr oculus to compule for Oculus Rift.

 Open Project in build Directory.
+In Visual Studio choose Release and 64bit.